maddierioux/yatzy/README.md

 Open *http://localhost:8081* within a browser

-## Fixes that still need to be made
-  * currenty leaderboard is not initalized to zero?
-  * Cannot select on a die to hold it into the next turn
-  * all values get updated when we select a catgeory, when we only want one.

 ## Installation

-To run the game locally, simply open `test.html` in your web browser.
+To run the game locally, simply open `index.html` in your web browser.